-38. (1) The appointing authority, or an arbitral or other institution or person designated or requested by the parties to appoint or nominate an arbitrator, shall not be liable for anything done or omitted in the discharge or purported discharge of that function unless the act or omission is shown to have been in bad faith.
+38. (1) The appointing authority, or an arbitral or other institution or person designated or requested by the parties to appoint or nominate an arbitrator, is not liable for anything done or omitted in the discharge or purported discharge of that function unless the act or omission is shown to have been in bad faith.

-(2) The appointing authority, or an arbitral or other institution or person by whom an arbitrator is appointed or nominated, shall not be liable, by reason only of having appointed or nominated him, for anything done or omitted by the arbitrator, his employees or agents in the discharge or purported discharge of his functions as arbitrator.

-(3) This section shall apply to an employee or agent of the appointing authority or of an arbitral or other institution or person as it applies to the appointing authority, institution or person himself.
+- (2) The appointing authority, or an arbitral or other institution or person by whom an arbitrator is appointed or nominated, is not liable, by reason only of having appointed or nominated him, for anything done or omitted by the arbitrator, his employees or agents in the discharge or purported discharge of his functions as arbitrator. - (3) This section applies to an employee or agent of the appointing authority or of an arbitral or other institution or person as it applies to the appointing authority, institution or person himself.

-Transitional provisions for this Part.
+Transitional provisions for this Part

-39. (1) This Part shall not apply in relation to an international arbitration between parties to an arbitration agreement that was commenced before the commencement of this Order unless the parties have (whether in the agreement or in any other written document) otherwise agreed.

-(2) Subject to subsection (1), where the arbitral proceedings were commenced before the commencement of this Order, the law governing the arbitration agreement and the arbitration shall be the law which would have applied if this Order had not been made.

-(3) In any written law, written agreement or other document, a reference to arbitration under the Arbitration Order, 2009 shall, so far as relevant and unless the contrary intention appears, be construed to include a reference to arbitration under this Order.

-(4) For the purposes of this section, arbitral proceedings are to be taken as having commenced on the date of the receipt by the respondent of a request for the dispute to be referred to arbitration, or, where the parties have agreed in writing that any other date is to be taken as the date of commencement of the arbitral proceedings, then on that date.

-(5) Nothing in this Order shall affect any proceedings relating to arbitration which have been commenced in any court before the commencement of this Order.
+- 39. (1) This Part does not apply in relation to an international arbitration between parties to an arbitration agreement that was commenced before the commencement of this Act unless the parties have (whether in the agreement or in any other written document) otherwise agreed. - (2) Subject to subsection (1), where the arbitral proceedings were commenced before the commencement of this Act, the law governing the arbitration agreement and the arbitration shall be the law which would have applied if this Act had not been made. - (3) In any written law, written agreement or other document, a reference to arbitration under the Arbitration Act (Chapter 280) shall, so far as relevant and unless the contrary intention appears, be construed to include a reference to arbitration under this Act. - (4) For the purposes of this section, arbitral proceedings are to be taken as having commenced on the date of the receipt by the respondent of a request for the dispute to be referred to arbitration, or, where the parties have agreed in writing that any other date is to be taken as the date of commencement of the arbitral proceedings, then on that date. - (5) Nothing in this Act shall affect any proceedings relating to arbitration which have been commenced in any court before the commencement of this Act.

-PART III FOREIGN AWARDS
+FOREIGN AWARDS

-Interpretation of Part III.
+Interpretation of Part 3

-40. (1) In this Part, unless the context otherwise requires - "arbitral award" has the same meaning as in the Convention;
+40. (1) In this Part, unless the context otherwise requires -

+"arbitral award" has the same meaning as in the Convention;